Categories: EV Insights

 Li-Polymer vs Li-Ion Battery

 The main difference between both these batteries is that lithium-ion batteries use a liquid electrolyte to regulate flow, whereas solid-state batteries use a solid electrolyte.
-A solid electrolyte will provide a much compact size with higher energy density, longer lifespan, and increased safety.
+A solid electrolyte will provide a much more compact size with higher energy density, longer lifespan, and increased safety.

 Lithium-ion Batteries